TimothyMeadows/GUvrs/README.md

 # GU versus
-This is a simple application for checking the Gods Unchained debug log for you, and your opponents profile ids during a game.
-You can click on the profile ids to load up the respective GU decks profile.
+This is a tool for checking the Gods Unchained debug log for you, and your opponents profile ids during a game.
+It will this display your profile information as well as win / loss points for you and your opponent.
+You can click on a guid to load up the respective GU decks profile, including the correct game mode you are both in.

 # Screenshot